 Michigan Legislation + 411 for Workers & Businesses

 The Arts Alliance is trying to collect legislation, business and finance information important to artists, creative workers, organizations and businesses and post it here.
 We are bound to miss something!
-So in addition to our list, you we are posting contact information for others in-the-know: Michigan State legislators from Washtenaw County and a short list of media sources.
+So in addition to our list, we are posting contact information for Michigan State legislators from Washtenaw County and a short list of media sources.

 Please, if you discover updates, broken links, errors or new sources, contact us at email@example.com.
 Thank you!